willjgriff/llm-pluralism-web/README.md

 Each participant receives 6 responses selected from `responses_ordered.json` based on their questionnaire profile.

 **Profile determination** — the participant's 8 questionnaire answers are reduced to four axis scores (economic, identity, technology, society).
 The dominant axis by absolute score becomes their primary axis.
 Scores below 2 on all axes are treated as centrist.
+Stratified sampling uses that axis except when it is society: then the second-strongest axis is used (runner-up ties: economic, then identity, then technology).

-**For non-centrist participants**, 2 responses are drawn from each of two pre-ranked lists for their primary axis: one ordered by bridging score (responses with highest pluralistic acceptability across personas) and one ordered by standard deviation (responses where personas disagreed most sharply).
+**For non-centrist participants**, 2 responses are drawn from each of two pre-ranked lists for the stratification axis described above: one ordered by bridging score (responses with highest pluralistic acceptability across personas) and one ordered by standard deviation (responses where personas disagreed most sharply).
 The top 6 items from each list are weighted 5, 4, 3, 2, 1, 1 for sampling.
 The candidate pool expands beyond the top 6 if needed to satisfy the enforcement constraints below.
 Then 2 more at random are selected.

 **For centrist participants**, all responses are drawn from the global pool directly at random.